DouglasMcIntosh/hello-world/README.md

 # hello-world
 First steps

 So this is me on GitHub.
-I guess I'll find out what all this is abour in good time.
+I guess I'll find out what all this is about in good time.

 I'm a massive Star Wars fan and budding software developer.